 - A triple bill of short operas in the Linbury Studio Theatre at the Royal Opera House – Mighty Oaks by John Barber, with a libretto by Denton Chikura; Colony by Evan Kassof, with a libretto by Ruth Willow-Mariner and Aleksander Hut-Kono and Out of the Ruins by Charlotte Bray, with a libretto by Kate Kennedy (2015)

-- Gone Fishing, which was devised from existing opera repertory by Karen and Suzi and arranged by composer Richard Taylor.
-In Gone Fishing, the children got to grips with a wide range of material and languages including French, Italian and Spanish, and they encountered all sorts of music along the way – from extracts from Nixon in China and El Niño by contemporary composer John Adams, to fragments from Rameau’s Platée and Monteverdi’s Orfeo via Britten, Tchaikovsky, Mozart, Ravel and others.
+- Gone Fishing, devised from existing opera repertory by Karen and Suzi and arranged by composer Richard Taylor.
+In Gone Fishing, the children got to grips with a wide range of material and languages, and they encountered all sorts of music along the way – from extracts from Nixon in China and El Niño by contemporary composer John Adams, to fragments from Rameau’s Platée and Monteverdi’s Orfeo via Britten, Tchaikovsky, Mozart, Ravel and others.
 Director Karen Gillingham, designer Bernie Roberts.
 (2013)